AusBoone/Melody-Generator/README.md

 - `MELODY_SETTINGS_FILE` – Path to the JSON settings file used by the GUI and CLI.
 - `MELODY_PLAYER` – Optional external MIDI player invoked when previewing files.
 - `SOUND_FONT` – Location of a SoundFont (`.sf2`) used for FluidSynth playback.
+  If unset the code falls back to `/usr/share/sounds/sf2/TimGM6mb.sf2` which is provided by the optional `fluid-soundfont-gm` package on many Linux distributions.
 - `FLASK_SECRET` – Secret key for the web interface session.
 If omitted a random key is generated each run.